Taldom: 20th century

-In 1929–1930, during the period of district administrative division, Leninsk (Taldom) belonged to Kimrky District of Moscow Obast.
+In 1929–1930, during the period of district administrative division, Leninsk belonged to Kimry District of Moscow Obast.

-In November 1930, after another reorganization of the administrative division, two districts with the name Leninsky appeared in Moscow Oblast, and Leninsk (Taldom) was renamed Sobtsovsk, in honor of the local "expropriator of expropriators" Nikolai Sobtsov, who was killed in May 1918 during an anti-Bolshevik hunger riot in Taldom.
-However, the name Sobtsovsk lasted less than six months - the central authorities did not approve it due to the dubiousness of Sobtsov's Bolshevism.
-In March 1931, the city returned to its historical name, Taldom; the district, accordingly, began to be called Taldomsky.
+In 1929, the town radio center was put into operation.
+In the same year became the idea to give the town it's historical or another name so, Leninsk was renamed back to Taldom.
+But before it there was a short period when the town called Sobtsovsk.
+In November 1930, after another reorganization of the administrative division, two districts with the name Leninsky appeared in Moscow Oblast, and Leninsk (Taldom) was renamed Sobtsovsk, in honor of Nikolai Sobtsov, who was killed in May 1918 during an anti-Bolshevik hunger riot in Taldom.
+However, the name Sobtsovsk lasted less than six months — the central authorities did not approve it due to the dubiousness of Sobtsov's Bolshevism.
+In March 1931, the town returned to its historical name, Taldom; the district, accordingly, began to be called Taldomsky.
+The Moscow Governorate was transformed into the Moscow Oblast, and all uezds, including Leninsk, into districts.
+This is how the Taldom district of the Moscow Oblast was formed.